French nobility: The First Empire

 From 1808 to 1815 during the First Empire the Emperor Napoléon bestowed titles, which the ensuing Bourbon Restoration acknowledged as a new nobility by the Charter of 4 June 1814 granted by King Louis XVIII.

 Napoleon also established a new knightly order in 1802, the Légion d'honneur, which still exists but is no longer hereditary.
 He decreed that after three generations of legionaries created knights by letters patent, they would receive hereditary nobility, but a small number of French families meet the requirement and the decree was abrogated and no longer applied.

 The Restoration, July Monarchy and Second Empire (1814–1870)

 From 1814 to 1848 (Bourbon Restoration and July Monarchy) and from 1852 to 1870 (Second French Empire) the French nobility was restored as an hereditary distinction without privileges, and new hereditary titles were granted.

 Nobility and titles of nobility were abolished in 1848 during the French Revolution of 1848, but hereditary titles were restored in 1852 by decree of the emperor Napoleon III.

 From the Third Republic (1870) to today

 Since the French Third Republic on 4 September 1870 the French nobility is no longer recognized and has no legal existence and status.
-The former regularly transmitted authentic titles can however be recognized as part of a name, after a request to the Department of Justice.
+The ancient regularly transmitted authentic titles can however be recognized as part of a name, after a request to the Department of Justice.
+The Grand Livre du Sceau is indeed the official register of the French nobility, equivalent to the British Roll of the Peerage; it is maintained and updated by the Ministry of Justice, and hereditary titles are still formally recorded therein.